Billionaire Profile

 CEO of Alphabet Inc.

-Became CEO of Alphabet, Google's parent company.
+Became CEO of Alphabet, Google's parent company, overseeing the restructuring and diversification of the company.

 2019